mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step13.md

    `kubectl rollout status -w deployment/nginx-deployment`{{execute}}

--   Adter the rollout is completed, we can get all the pods name with the older nginx image version again:
+-   After the rollout is completed, we can get all the pods name with the older nginx image version again:

    `kubectl get pods -o custom-columns=Pod_MAME:.metadata.name,IMAGE-VER:.spec.containers[*].image`{{execute}}